schmoelder/diss/doc/03_methods_software_design/01_programming_principles.md

 (programming_principles)=
 # Programming principles

-When writing code, it is crucial to consider the time and effort required to modify it, which often exceeds the time spent on writing the code in the first place.
+The time spent modifying an existing codebase typically far exceeds the time spent writing it in the first place.
-Moreover, the context in which code is read can be vastly different from the one in which it was written.
-Especially for collaborative projects where multiple developers work on the same codebase, as unclear code can lead to confusion and errors that can be difficult to fix.
+Moreover, code is rarely read with the same context in which it was written: the design decisions, constraints, and goals that were clear to the author are not available to future readers, when collaborators or the even original author return to the code months later.
-In such cases, clear and concise code that is easy to understand and navigate becomes critical for maintaining code quality and ensuring its longevity.
+Clear, concise code that is easy to navigate is therefore essential for long-term maintainability.

-To improve the readability and understandability of code, it is recommended to limit the amount of information necessary to understand a piece of logic, as human memory can only hold a handful of facts at a time {cite}`Baddeley2015`.
+A key strategy is to limit the amount of information required to understand any given piece of logic, as human working memory can hold only a handful of facts at a time {cite}`Baddeley2015`.
-By adopting best practices such as modularization and documentation, developers can ensure that code remains understandable and maintainable over time.
-Additionally, good coding practices can help prevent errors and facilitate testing, ultimately saving valuable time and resources in the long run.

-There are multiple measures that can be taken to improve the quality of code, ranging from design patterns to coding standards.
+Practices such as modularization, clear naming, and documentation all serve this goal, and they simultaneously make code easier to test and less error-prone.
-In this chapter, we present some of the most important techniques, albeit this list is far from complete.
+The following sections present some of the most widely applicable principles, drawn from software engineering practice and experience.
-While these design patterns may aid the programmer in making informed decisions during development, there are always compromises and fair balances to be made.
-Ultimately, the goal is to produce code that is maintainable, reliable, and efficient, while minimizing errors and maximizing productivity.

 (sro)=
 **Single responsibility principle**

-Breaking down large programs into smaller, easily understood functions is an essential measure to ensure understandable and extendable code.
+Decomposing large programs into smaller, well-defined functions is the most direct way to make code understandable and extensible.
-This approach is commonly referred to as the *Single Responsibility Principle*, which involves designing functions with a single, well-defined responsibility.
+This approach is commonly referred to as the *Single Responsibility Principle*: each function or module should have exactly one reason to change.
-The *Unix philosophy* encapsulates this principle, advocating that each program should do one thing well and that the output of every program should become the input to another, as yet unknown, program {cite}`Raymond2003`.
+The *Unix philosophy* captures the same idea concisely: "Write programs that do one thing and do it well" {cite}`Raymond2003`.

-Applying the *Single Responsibility Principle* not only improves the quality of code but also makes it easier to test functions, as will be discussed in {numref}`software_tests`.
+Beyond readability, the principle has a practical benefit: functions with a single responsibility are straightforward to test in isolation, as will be discussed in {numref}`software_tests`.

 (dry)=
 **Don't repeat yourself**